-Security is how secure your site is.
+Security is how hard it is to harm your site.
 Websites can be attached through their servers, some of the more popular include DOS and phishing attacks.
 These can lead your site vulnerable to data breaches and theft which can put your business, and your online customers at risk.

-Since web host service providers provide quite similar technical specifications, use these additional features as a tie-breaker:
+Since web host service providers provide quite similar technical specifications, you can use these additional features as a tie-breaker:

 Free website.
 Take advantage of a web host provider that also provides a complete website building platform.